 Think of the tavola calda like a cafeteria, where you can go for lunch––just choose what you want to eat from the "hot table.

 Speaking of, a trattoria is indeed a restaurant, but the vibes are more casual than a ristorante.
 At a trattoria expect traditional, seasonal Italian dishes, and likely at a lower price point––and in a cozier setting––than a ristorante.

 The -eria Trick

 The country seems to have thought through all of the scenarios of how you prefer to dine, and as these traditional eatery definitions illustrate, there are no shortage of food options when you travel to Italy.

 Connect With Salt & Wind Travel

-- Get To Know The Salt & Wind Travel Services
+- Explore The Salt & Wind Travel Services

-- Let Us Plan Your Trip!
-Fill Out This Form For A Custom Travel Itinerary
+- Have Us Craft You A Custom Travel Itinerary

 - Download Our Digital Travel Guides For Food Lovers

-- Keep In Touch!
-Sign Up For Our Newsletter!
+- Sign Up For Our Newsletter

-More Italy On Salt & Wind
+More Italy On Salt & Wind Travel

 - Pignoletto Is The Next Wine To Try When You Travel To Italy